magnusviri/magnusviri.com/_posts/2014-10-15-os-x-server-dovecot.md

 Authentication methods
 -----------

-[Apple's mail service documentation](http://help.apple.com/advancedserveradmin/mac/3.1/#apdF077011B-DA71-475C-B95A-3F4855CE9C78) lists the available authentication mechanisms in the "Change authentication settings” section.
+[Apple's mail service documentation](http://help.apple.com/advancedserveradmin/mac/3.1/#apdF077011B-DA71-475C-B95A-3F4855CE9C78) lists the available authentication mechanisms in the "Change authentication settings" section.
 This means this is how the password is dealt with, not the connection type.
 Here is the list that OS X Supports.
 These change

-    • Digest-MD5
+- Digest-MD5
-    • Digest (CRAM-MD5)
+- Digest (CRAM-MD5)
-    • APOP
+- APOP
-    • Cleartext (if SSL is enabled)
+- Cleartext (if SSL is enabled)
-    • Kerberos (when connected to an Open Directory server)
+- Kerberos (when connected to an Open Directory server)

 This page lists all of the methods that dovecot has